strimzi/strimzi.github.io/_posts/2020-05-07-camel-kafka-connectors.md

 docker push <docker-org>/camel-kafkaconnect
 ```

-### Start a Kafka Connect Cluster with the Operator managing the Connectors.
+### Starting a Kafka Connect Cluster with the Operator managing the Connectors.

 Telegram requires a token to authenticate to the API.
 Other connectors may require usernames and passwords or different types of keys.